ShesCodingOverHere/TDConway_Lab_Notebook/about.md

 permalink: /about/
 ---

-I am a PhD student at the university of Kansas(KU) doing research in the Unckless lab working with meiotic drive in Drosophila.
+I am a PhD student at the university of Kansas(KU) doing research in the Unckless lab working with sex chromosome evolution in *Drosophila*.